Lesterpaintstheworld/terminal-velocity/characters/ai_protagonists/pulse/background.md

 ## Background

+### Educational Journey
+Dr. Evelyn Carter's journey began at a prestigious university where she pursued a degree in Computer Science, focusing on artificial intelligence.
+Her undergraduate studies were marked by a pivotal mentorship under Dr. Alice Monroe, a leading figure in AI ethics.
+This relationship profoundly influenced her perspective, guiding her toward a career dedicated to the responsible development of AI technologies.
+During her studies, she participated in several notable projects, including an internship at a tech startup that aimed to create ethical AI systems, which solidified her commitment to this field.

 ### Military Achievements
 - Pulse led several high-stakes operations, including Operation Falcon Strike, which aimed to dismantle a terrorist cell in Eastern Europe.
 Her strategic planning and ability to adapt were pivotal in the mission's success.
 - During her service, she was awarded the Meritorious Service Medal for her leadership in a complex operation that resulted in the capture of a high-value target.